circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 version: 2.1

 orbs:
-  heroku: circleci/heroku@x.y # specify orb version
+  heroku: circleci/heroku@x.y # Use the Heroku orb in your config

 workflows:
   heroku_deploy: